HardNorth/github-version-generate/README.md

 The action uses so-called "[Semantic version](https://semver.org/)" system, please check out the specification first to avoid misunderstanding and misuses.

-By default, without any configuration the action increments prerelease version.
+By default, the action increments prerelease version.
 Basically it picks a number in a substring starting with alpha|beta|rc + a number.
 It also possible to notate all caps or starting with a capital letter (ALPHA, alpha and Alpha are OK).

 E.G.:
 - TESTNG7-BETA-7-SNAPSHOT &rarr; TESTNG7-BETA-8-SNAPSHOT